wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_miner_start.md

 ---
-title: eth:miner_start \[WebSocket\] {disallowed}
+title: eth:miner_start  {disallowed} - Ethereum
-description: Starts the mining process.
-To start mining, you must first specify aminer coinbase using the --miner-coinbase command line option.
+description: Example code for the eth:miner_start  {disallowed} ws method. Сomplete guide on how to use eth:miner_start  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters